jacobtomlinson/asteroid-prospector/PROJECT.md

 ![Screenshot](http://killfall.github.io/asteroid-prospector/images/asteroidM1.png)
 **Asteroid type M (Metallic)**

-Depending on the type of asteroid they will drop a combination of different materials
+Depending on the type of asteroid they will drop a combination of different materials.

 #### **Materials**

 ![Screenshot](http://killfall.github.io/asteroid-prospector/images/pickupF.png)
  **Fuel** - Made by separating the oxygen and hydrogen in water or ice (gives your ship a small fuel increase)

 ![Screenshot](http://killfall.github.io/asteroid-prospector/images/pickupW.png)
  **Waste** - Low value materials, picking them up is not only slightly lucrative but also good for the environment

 ![Screenshot](http://killfall.github.io/asteroid-prospector/images/pickupC.png)
  **Construction Materials** - Common metals and other elements which would be useful in colonisation and space flight

 ![Screenshot](http://killfall.github.io/asteroid-prospector/images/pickupP.png)
  **Precious Metals** - Rare earth metals which carry a high value

 #### **Refining**
 Once you have collected materials and your fuel is running low you must return to the "APE Station" for the materials to be refined.
 You do this by docking with [crashing into] the station.
-You will then be presented with a breakdown of which elements those materials have been refined into.
-Each element on the list is linked to a fact sheet about what that element is and why it is useful in space travel and colonisation.
+You will then be presented with a breakdown of the elements those materials have been refined into.
+Each element on the list is linked to a fact sheet about its composition and why it is useful for space travel and colonisation.

 The elements are then exchanged for money and your game score is updated.
 Your ship is also refuelled so you can go back out and find some more asteroids.